RESPs: 11 FAQs

-More and more Canadians are opening registered educations savings plans (RESPs) to help save for their kids’ post-secondary education.* And many parents have questions about this highly appealing savings vehicle.
+More and more Canadians are contributing to registered education savings plans (RESPs) to help save for their kids’ post-secondary education.1 And many parents have questions about this highly appealing registered plan.
 Maybe you do too?

-Angela Iermieri, Financial Planner, sets the record straight and answers your 11 most frequently asked questions about RESPs.
+Angela Iermieri, Financial Planner2 with Desjardins Group, sets the record straight and answers your 11 most frequently asked questions about RESPs.

 1. Do I need to invest a specific amount in an RESP?

-No, there’s no specific dollar amount required to open or maintain an individual (one beneficiary) or family (2 or more beneficiaries) plan.
-However, some RESP investment options, like guaranteed investment certificates or mutual funds, may require minimum deposits.
+No, there's no specific dollar amount required to open or maintain an individual (one beneficiary) or family (two or more beneficiaries) plan.
+However, some RESP investment options, like guaranteed investments (term savings) or mutual funds, may require minimum deposits.

-2. Do I need to make regular contributions?
+2. Do I need to make regular, fixed contributions?
 What happens if I need to skip a contribution?
 Can I change how much I’m contributing?

 You get to decide how much and how often you contribute.
-You can set up automatic transfers to the RESP, or you can simply make contributions whenever you have money to do so.
-For both individual and family RESPs, you can adjust the contributions at your own discretion as long as you don’t go over the lifetime contribution limit of $50,000 per beneficiary.
+You can set up automatic transfers to the RESP, or you can simply make contributions whenever you have an amount to invest.
+For both individual and family RESPs, you can adjust your contribution amounts and frequency as you see fit.
+Just be sure not to exceed the lifetime contribution limit of $50,000 per beneficiary, and to follow the established terms and conditions associated with the type of investment chosen.

 3. What are my investment options?

-There are plenty of investment options to choose from at Desjardins, like Desjardins Funds and guaranteed fixed-rate investments.
+There are plenty of investment options to choose from at Desjardins, like Desjardins Funds or guaranteed investments (or term savings)—which protect your capital and interest until maturity—and daily interest accounts (DIAs).
 When you open an RESP, an advisor will help you choose your investments by determining your investor profile, which is based on your needs, investment horizon and risk tolerance.

 4. How can I keep track of my investment?